Rubrics & Assignment Design

 Faculty teaching courses with competency tags may refer to the rubrics when developing course learning objectives, signature assignments, and experiences for students.
 Staff designing learning experiences or supervising students in campus jobs may refer to the rubrics to enhance applied learning in context.

-The following templates are designed to aid faculty/staff in mapping learning experiences to the rubrics:
+The following templates and resources are designed to aid faculty/staff in designing transparent assignments that reinforce Syracuse University’s university-wide learning goals. mapping learning experiences to the rubrics.

 Ethics and Integrity